SunNadimpalli/SunNadimpalli/_posts/2015-08-08-user-centric-design-for-documentation.md

 ## The Agenda

-The workshop came about when the folks at Novell expressed their desire to conduct this workshop to Rajdeep Gupta (who represents the Bangalore STC India Chapter).
+The workshop came about when the folks at Novell expressed their desire to conduct this workshop to <a href="https://in.linkedin.com/in/rajdeepgupta" target="_blank">Rajdeep Gupta</a> (who represents the Bangalore STC India Chapter).
 Although it was the first time I attended any workshop conducted by Novell, I heard that they have conducted a few other workshops earlier on Usability Testing.

 ### The Introduction

-The workshop was kickstarted by Parag Goel, who established the context by tell us about Novell, Micro Focus, the UCD initiatives at Novell and also introduced the team who would be running the workshop.
+The workshop was kickstarted by <a href="https://in.linkedin.com/in/goelparag" target="_blank">Parag Goel</a>, who established the context by tell us about Novell, Micro Focus, the UCD initiatives at Novell and also introduced the team who would be running the workshop.

 ### User Centric Design and the Technical Writer